-Student engagement with the Digital Panopticon website can support the teaching of current GCSE and AS/A-Level History modules.
-Working with the website gives students the opportunity to:
+Given the broad canvas, described above, the Digital Panopticon website can be used to support teaching in a range of current GCSE and AS/A-Level History modules.
+Working with the website can provide students with a valuable opportunity to:

 The records pages for the website also give a detailed breakdown of the information contained in the datasets that comprise the Digital Panopticon web resource.
 This can be a useful starting point for a discussion of the strengths and weaknesses of online historical sources.